jdeluyck/kcoreorg-website/_posts/2016/2016-12-15-tweaking-woocommerce-payment-workflows.md

   - woocommerce
   - WordPress
 ---
-I'm playing part-time webmaster for the <a href="http://artemusicale.be/ensembles/kamerkoor-furiant/" target="_blank">choir</a> I sing in, and as such, am getting up close and personal with <a href="https://woocommerce.com/" target="_blank">WooCommerce</a>.
+I'm playing part-time webmaster for the [choir](http://artemusicale.be/ensembles/kamerkoor-furiant/) I sing in, and as such, am getting up close and personal with [WooCommerce](https://woocommerce.com/).
 Quite a nifty shopping cart, but it does require a lot of tweaks to really make it work to your liking - unless you're willing to shell out a lot of cash.

-The latest modification was changing the workflow of the payment gateways - more specifically, the <a href="https://docs.woocommerce.com/document/bacs/" target="_blank">BACS gateway</a> (Bank Account Clearing System - or as we mortals call it, <a href="https://en.wikipedia.org/wiki/Wire_transfer" target="_blank">wire transfer</a>).
+The latest modification was changing the workflow of the payment gateways - more specifically, the [BACS gateway](https://docs.woocommerce.com/document/bacs/) (Bank Account Clearing System - or as we mortals call it, [wire transfer](https://en.wikipedia.org/wiki/Wire_transfer)).

 The default flow for WooCommerce (for this gateway) is: